shad0wrider/FetchDroid/README.md

 **How Does It Work?**
 <br>
-To use FetchDroid , you will have to first set the CodeWord , which when sent via any number to your when will receive an sms reply with
+To use FetchDroid , you will have to first set the CodeWord , which when sent via any number to your phone will receive an sms reply with
 <br> <br>
   **1**. coordinates